His name was Bond. James Bond.

 The author was James Bond, 36 years old at the time of its publication, a native of Philadelphia who spent his high school and college years in England.
 He returned to his hometown, worked in a bank, and when he heard that the Academy of Natural Sciences, now a unit of Philadelphia's Drexel University, was forming an expedition to the Amazon jungle of Brazil, he jumped at the chance.

 He must have impressed someone on that trip, since the Academy hired him as an ornithologist (someone who studies birds for a living), and he became their curator of ornithology.
-His 1936 book, originally titled A Field Guide to the Birds of the West Indies, was the only book published on the subject for over half a century.
+His 1936 book, originally titled A Field Guide to the Birds of the West Indies, was the only book published on the subject for over half a century, so it must have been considered definitive until someone decided that it had become obsolete.

 Noticing the name on the book, Fleming contacted Bond, who gave his permission to use the name.
 Fleming later wrote to Mrs. Bond, and said, "It struck me that this brief, unromantic, Anglo-Saxon and yet very masculine name was just what I needed."
 And so, when Casino Royale was published in 1953, Agent 007 was Bond -- James Bond.
 But that affectatious introduction was not used until the films, starring with Sean Connery in Dr. No in 1962.